curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-1.md

 4. Markdown files are processed into HTML pages using Nodejs-powered Hexo.
 5. Generated pages are hosted on curben.netlify.app

-_(Edit 22 Feb 2021: static site is now hosted primarily on Cloudflare Pages curben.pages.dev, with Netlify as a standby)_
+(Edit: 22 Feb 2021) static site is now hosted primarily on Cloudflare Pages curben.pages.dev, with Netlify as a standby.

 Right off the bat I can already see the need of setting up a private server due to the second requirement (ability to remove HTTP header).
 I had an option to drop Netlify by building the pages on my workstation and deploy to the web server (using a Hexo deployer plugin).
 So far I do find Netlify service to be reliable and it offers features like adding headers and reverse proxy which are easy to setup.
 Speaking of Netlify's features, I then had an idea of setting up a web server which reverse proxy to Netlify.
 This approach meets all the four requirements; a side-benefit is that if I screw up the web server, at least my website is still up on curben.netlify.app and I can easily migrate this domain to Netlify.